Journal Entries (2001)

 She soon headed off for the night, so I went to James Street to sit outside Sta Travel where the buskers play.
 There was an Indian guy playing a sitar.
 Where are the buskers these days?
 They don’t seem to play here as much!

-when good old Constable Gillard came along.
-I was playing it safe and sipping my
+good old Constable Gillard came along.
+I was playing it safe and sipping my bourbon slowly throughout

-bourbon slowly throughout the night, in case my liver wasn't functioning as well as it
+the night, in case my liver wasn't functioning as well as it should be.

 Saturday 31 March 2001

+Army.
 I won’t wear it above my clothes because it’s embarrassing.
-A lot of the Japanese
+A lot of the Japanese tourists

-Andre.
-I had four UDL's on me, as I wanted to get pissed tonight.
-Rob got them
+had four UDL's on me, as I wanted to get pissed tonight.
+Rob got them for me.

-for me.
 Michelle said you can get them cheaper in Hay Street Mall.
-So Rob went
+So Rob went over there,

 I walked off with Chelsea and Andre to Pyramid Park (Alf Curlewis Gardens).
 It was starting to get dark, so we sat down on a bench.
 As usual, Chelsea and Andre were grumpy towards each other.
 Nothing ever changes!
 They make an unlikely couple!
 I don't know what's actually holding them together.
 Chelsea soon walked off to a group drinking nearby.
 Andre started chatting away to me.
 I got a strong impression nobody ever really listens to him and he seemed to enjoy talking about himself.